salotz/snailpacks/examples/c-scons/README.md

-# Using the Premake build system
+# Using the SCons build system

 Simple example of using snailpacks and Spack for writing code using some libraries installed via Spack.